 For those who are just embarking on the renting journey, the adventure comes with a million questions.
 If you find yourself in this situation, the very first questions that might pop in your head would be how much it costs and what you can get for the money.
-This gets us to the next question, should you choose a condo or an apartment?
+This gets us to the next question, condo vs. apartment – which one is the best fit for you?
 So, let’s find some answers.

 What is a condo?